crackerfly/SingBox-Formula/README.md

 - **Subscription → sing-box JSON** conversion driven entirely from LuCI.
 - **Two-tab LuCI UI** (`Services → SingBox Formula`): *Overview* (settings, integration, service control) and *Templates* (template management).
-- **One-click service control** with an auto-refreshing status card and spinner feedback: restart, refresh subscription, validate the generated config, and write the output file.
-The converter is started/stopped from the *Enable converter service* switch in Basic Settings.
+- **One-click service control** with an auto-refreshing status card, per-button spinners and transient floating toast feedback (no sticky banners).
+Subscription operations (Refresh / Check / Update) run in the background, so a slow provider can never stall or time out the page.
-- **Converter version** (`sb-sub-c`) is shown on the status line.
+- **Truthful three-state status** — Stopped / Running (not ready) / Running — derived from both the procd instance and a live health probe, plus the `sb-sub-c` converter version on the status line.
 - **Template management**: upload, edit, enable/disable and delete JSON templates; templates are served locally to the converter over HTTP.
 - **`flag=singbox` helper**: automatically appends `flag=singbox` to your subscription URL so providers that return a base64 / URI node list hand back sing-box JSON instead (toggleable).
-- **Safe apply model**: enabling the service and hitting *Save & Apply* starts it immediately; the boot delay only applies to autostart on boot.
+- **Safe apply model**: *Save & Apply* brings the service in line with the Enable switch — it starts the converter when enabled, stops it when disabled, and restarts it when settings actually changed (detected via the committed config), so changes always take effect.
+The boot delay only applies to autostart on boot.
 - **Local timezone logs**: the converter inherits the system timezone so its timestamps match the router clock (when the binary formats in local time).